Abstract image of 4 heads with a wire through each and a lightbulb in the last one

 Business Process Re-engineering (BPR)

-This process improvement methodology aims to restructure and redesign business processes to improve efficiency, customer experience, and the quality of your products and services.
-BPR provides a host of benefits to large enterprises, organizations in the public sector, and the services sector through its emphasis on efficiency, performance, and effectiveness.
+BPR aims to restructure and redesign business processes to improve efficiency, customer experience, and the quality of your products and services.
+It provides a host of benefits to large enterprises, public sector organizations, and the services sector through its emphasis on efficiency, performance, and effectiveness.

 Kaizen